World War II in Yugoslavia: Italian capitulation and Allied support for the Partisans

 On 8 September 1943, the Italians concluded an armistice with the Allies, leaving 17 divisions stranded in Yugoslavia.
 All divisional commanders refused to join the Germans.
 Two Italian infantry divisions joined the Montenegrin Partisans as complete units, while another joined the Albanian Partisans.
 Other units surrendered to the Germans to face imprisonment in Germany or summary execution.
-Others surrendered themselves, arms, ammunition and equipment to Croatian forces or to the Partisans, simply disintegrated, or reached Italy on foot via Trieste or by ship across the Adriatic.
+Others surrendered themselves and their arms, ammunition and equipment to Croatian forces or to the Partisans, simply disintegrated, or reached Italy on foot via Trieste or by ship across the Adriatic.
 The Italian Governorship of Dalmatia was disestablished and the country's possessions were subsequently divided between Germany, which established its Operational Zone of the Adriatic Littoral, and the Independent State of Croatia, which established the new district of Sidraga-Ravni Kotari.
 The former Italian kingdoms of Albania and of Montenegro were placed under German occupation.

 On 25 September 1943, the German High Command launched Operation "Istrien", and on October 21 the military operation "Wolkenbruch" with the aim of destroying Partisan units in the Slovene-populated lands, Istria and the Littoral.
-In that operation 2,500 Istrians were killed among whom were Partisans and civilians (including women, children, and elderly).
+In that operation 2,500 Istrians were killed among whom were Partisans and civilians including women, children, and elderly.
 Partisan units which did not withdraw from Istria in time were completely destroyed.
 German troops, including the SS division "Prinz Eugen", on September 25 began to carry out a plan for the complete destruction of the Partisans in Primorska and Istria.

-The events which occurred in 1943 would bring about a change in the attitude of the Allies.
-The Germans were executing Operation Schwarz (Battle of Sutjeska, the Fifth anti-Partisan offensive), one of a series of offensives aimed at the resistance fighters, when F.W.D.
+Events in 1943 brought about a change in the attitude of the Allies.
+The Germans were executing Fall Schwarz (Battle of Sutjeska, the Fifth anti-Partisan offensive), one of a series of offensives aimed at the resistance fighters, when F.W.D.
 Deakin was sent by the British to gather information.
 His reports contained two important observations.
 The first was that the Partisans were courageous and aggressive in battling the German 1st Mountain and 104th Light Division, had suffered significant casualties, and required support.
 The second observation was that the entire German 1st Mountain Division had transited from the Soviet Union on rail lines through Chetnik-controlled territory.
 British intercepts (ULTRA) of German message traffic confirmed Chetnik timidity.
 Even though today many circumstances, facts, and motivations remain unclear, intelligence reports resulted in increased Allied interest in Yugoslavia air operations and shifted policy.